-To disinfect water with iodine, you need tincture of iodine (2% in liquid form) or iodine tablets.
+To disinfect water with iodine, you need liquid iodine (2%) or iodine tablets.
 If you use tablets, follow the directions on the package.
 If you use liquid iodine, follow the directions listed below.
 You can buy iodine at most drugstores and some outdoor supply or camping stores.

-Liquid iodine works best when added to warm water at a temperature of 20 ˚C (68 ˚F).
+Liquid iodine works best when you add it to warm water at a temperature of 20˚C (68˚F).

 If you have any questions about your water, contact Alberta Health Services Environmental Public Health.

 Current as of: February 18, 2021